oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * **CSAF library with basic validation**: A CSAF library that also satisfies the conformance target "CSAF basic validator".
 * **CSAF library with extended validation**: A CSAF library that also satisfies the conformance target "CSAF extended validator".
 * **CSAF library with full validation**: A CSAF library that also satisfies the conformance target "CSAF full validator".
+* **CSAF withdrawer**: A CSAF post-processor that transforms a given CSAF into a withdrawn one.

 ### Conformance Clause 1: CSAF document